aa29zzjj/Project3/README.md

 Label this first section ***Task 0 Execution*** in your PDF.
 Of course, your code - not mine - will produce the console interaction.

 **In addition, wherever the name "Mike" is used, replace it with "Alice".
-Also, replace the names "Marty" and "Joe" and "Andy" with "Bob" and "Carol" and "Donna".**
+Also, replace the names "Marty" and "Joe" and "Andy" with "Bill" and "Clara" and "Daisy".**

 ### Task 0 Execution